Ischi94/statistical-rethinking/chapter4.md

 ### Part 1

 **Fit a linear regression to these data, using `quap()`.
-Present and interprete the estimates.
+Present and interpret the estimates.
 For every 10 units of increase in weight, how much taller does the model predict a child gets?**

 We can use the same priors as before, but should decrease the prior on alpha to account for lower overall height in our (non-adult) data set.
 It is important to center the weight values for interpretation.